 Auris Hearing Loops maximize the benefit of hearing aids already fitted (or retro fitted) with “TeleCoils”.
 The T-Coil receives the wirelessly transmitted signal from the hearing loop: most hearing aids ( 70% +) are already fitted with T-Coils.

 The sound source (mic, TV, soundtrack, mp3 etc) is wirelessly transmitted directly to the recipient’s hearing aid, thus eliminating the problems of:

 It’s elegantly simple!
 The dedicated Auris Hearing Loop amplifier converts an audio signal (eg. a microphone, TV, soundtrack, MP3 etc) into a magnetic signal, delivered via thin cable or copper foil usually installed around the perimeter of a room or as a figure of ‘8’ under the floor.

-By the way, it is an entirely safe technology that has been used by all the other G7 countries for over 50 years, yet is new to Canada.
+By the way, it is an entirely safe technology that has been used by all the other G7 countries for over 50 years, yet is relatively new to Canada!

 – Churches & Halls